By Louis Marks, CEO of Ropeadope Records. Philadelphia 2020.

 Thor went on to what is known as a rhythmic conservatory in his home town, catching a wide variety of shows at night and digging into new music.
 He put together an acid Jazz band, influenced by the likes of Guru, Us3, and Digable Planets and soon received offers to perform.
 Thor pulled together as much as he could while in his small town, but he had it in his head to get to New York for even broader horizons.

 Soon he was on the scene, mixing and performing with cats at Izzy Bar and later Nublu.
-He was part of the Hip-Hop collective The Real Live with Dionysus, Stimulus, Eric Revis, James Hurt, and Dana Murray.
+He was part of the Hip-Hop collective Real Live Show with Dionysus, Stimulus, Eric Revis, James Hurt, and Dana Murray.
 As Nublu became a hub his focus shifted to the space between Jazz and Electronica, as he toured with The Nublu Orchestra, Wax Poetic, and Our Theory.
 Somewhere in this whirlwind he picked up his new moniker, Thor De Force, as personally described by writer John Farris.